How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 How to get there

 • The faster but more expensive way to travel to Boracay from Manila is to fly to Caticlan Airport.
-Then ride a tricycle to Caticlan Jetty Port, where you’ll board a ferry to Cagban Jetty Port.
+Then, ride a tricycle to Caticlan Jetty Port, where you’ll board a ferry to Cagban Jetty Port.
 From Cagban, ride a tricycle and get off at the drop-off point nearest your hotel.

 • The cheaper but slower option is to fly to Kalibo Airport.
-From there, ride a van or bus to Caticlan Jetty Port and then follow the same steps.
+From there, ride a van or bus to Caticlan Jetty Port and follow the same steps.

 2. Palawan